-e.
-Library Staff & Support
+6.1.5 Library Staff and Support

 The University Library is managed by a team of highly qualified and dedicated professional staff.
 The staff has extensive experience of working and supporting academic libraries and provide high-quality services.
-The team goes through regular training on emerging technologies and are available in-person and online.
+The team goes through regular training on emerging technologies and are available inperson and online.

-An online Chatbot and Whatsapp are provided on the Library website to answer patron queries and may be directed to a professional librarian.
-In addition, any enquiries to the Library may be emailed to library@buid.ac.ae or by telephone at 04 279 1419.
+An online Chatbot and WhatsApp are provided on the Library website to answer patron queries and may also be directed to a professional librarian.
+In addition, any enquiries to the Library may be emailed to library@buid.ac.ae or by telephone at 04 279 1431.

-The individual training or information session with a librarian can be arranged either in person or online via Microsoft Teams, Zoom, etc. Users can also submit requests available on the library website to schedule an appointment.
+The individual training or information session with a librarian can be arranged either in person or online via Microsoft Teams, Zoom, etc. Users can also submit requests through the library website to schedule an appointment.

-9.3 IT Facilities
+6.2 IT Facilities

 The purpose of the IT facilities in the University is to provide students (as well as academic staff) with facilities to support the programme.
-These technologies/facilities include: networking (Wired and Wireless), Audio Visual facility, internet, and accessibility to software (general and specialised).
+These technologies/facilities include: Internet (Wired and Wireless), Audio Visual facility, and accessibility to software (general and specialised).

-Projectors with 3LCD technology and wireless connectivity are installed in all Classrooms in BUiD including the Auditorium.
+Projectors with 3LCD technology and wireless connectivity are installed in all Classrooms in BUID including the Auditorium.
 Most of the classrooms offer audio capabilities as well.
-BUiD has four 65" Interactive panels with OPS and 4K resolution to facilitate the learning and teaching process, this setup provides collaboration and mirroring capabilities along with wireless connection.
+BUID has six 65" Interactive panels with OPS and 4K resolution to facilitate the learning and teaching process, this setup provides collaboration and mirroring capabilities along with wireless connection.

 The professional full-time IT support staff members have extensive experience in hardware and software.
 The support staff members provide direct support to students in troubleshooting on the various equipment and specialist software available for student use.
 The IT support staff also organise the purchasing of any required software based on module requirements provided by Faculty members and help in installation and training.
-A shift system is employed to extend coverage across the full University timings.
+A shift system is employed to extend IT helpdesk services across the full University timings.